nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 every aspect of the rendering located and editable in the state.

 ### Quick React Toolbox overview
-[React-Toolbox](http://react-toolbox.com/) is a library of what I will call "React-Compliant" UI components that follow [Google's Material Design Standards](https://material.google.com/).
-We use it to make things look nice easily
+[React-Toolbox](http://react-toolbox.com/) is a React UI Component library that follows [Google's Material Design Standards](https://material.google.com/).
+React-Toolbox was chosen for CMC because React-Toolbox is fairly complete component-wise, does not inline css, and exposes most of the necessary selectors for overriding and tweaking its components.
+At times certain CSS hacks _are_ necessary to style or fix certain components that don't expose the desired elements with classes or data-react-toolbox attributes.

 ### Quick D3 overview (regarding how we use it)
 [D3](https://d3js.org/) is a big, powerful graphics/math/data library.
 In this application it is primarily responsible for